lekoala/silverstripe-filepond/README.md

 There is an additionnal little javascript file to help with dealing with init after an ajax like (like in the Admin).
 It is enabled by default and controlled by the `enable_ajax_init` flag.

+## Custom server config

+If for some reason you use a custom endpoint for your FilePond, you can use the `setCustomServerConfig`.
+You can pass an array of options (for simple configs) or a string that should be the name of a global js handler.

 ## Config flags

 FilePondField has the following configurable options